murphye/spring-boot-hardened-java-container/README.md

 ## Vulnerability Survey of JRE Images (as of January 7, 2026)

-The original Eclipse Temurin and Amazon Corretto images have vulnerabilities, but the DHI variants have 0 vulnerabilities for both Eclipse Temurin and Amazon Corretto.
+The original Eclipse Temurin and Amazon Corretto images have vulnerabilities, but the `dhi.io` variants have 0 vulnerabilities for both Eclipse Temurin and Amazon Corretto.

 | JRE Image                                     | Vulnerabilities                                                              | Disk Usage | Content Size |
 |-----------------------------------------------|------------------------------------------------------------------------------|------------|--------------|